Less is more

 Think about who you want to attract and consider your own likes and dislikes.
 For example, if you’re not a fan of small, noisy people don’t design your glampsite to be a children’s utopia.
 But if you love conservation then it makes sense to set yourself up as an eco-tourist destination and attract like-minded folk.

 Make it easy on yourself

 Which brings us to perhaps the most important element of your glampsite; when choosing your accommodation, pick something you love.
 It sounds obvious, but it is remarkably easy to get drawn into the feeling that you must offer the latest word in glamping.

 Regardless of how en vogue your accommodation is, if you don’t love it then you won’t understand it’s allure.
 If you don’t understand its attraction, then how are you going to be passionate about it.
 The bottom line is that if you’re not excited by your offering, nobody else will be.

-If you would like more information about how shepherd huts can be used for glamping then get in touch; with her background in marketing and design, Josephine is full of ideas and loves to talk shepherd huts!
+If you would like more information about how White Peak Shepherd Huts can design and build you a Holiday Hut for glamping then get in touch; with her background in marketing and design, Josephine is full of ideas and would loves to talk shepherd huts!